The Case Against Homework

-According to education expert Alfie Kohn, they should.
+According to education expert Alfie Kohn, who shares his thoughts below, parents should seek solutions for less homework.
 "I spend most of my time writing and speaking about issues where it appears that solid logic and evidence point in one direction, but widespread practice heads the other way," says Kohn.
 "I got a whiff of such a discrepancy and devoted about one page in my book The Schools Our Children Deserve to the question of homework.
 A few years later, after more evidence had accumulated that showed no benefit to it, I decided the topic deserved a book of its own."
-The Homework Myth (Da Capo Press), first published in 2006, challenges conventional wisdom in making its case against after-hours assignments.
-Read Kohn's take below, then join the conversation at familycircle.com/homework.
+Enter: The Homework Myth, which challenges conventional wisdom in making its case against after-hours assignments. — Family Circle editors

 By Alfie Kohn

 After spending all day in school, our children are forced to begin a second shift, with more academic assignments to be completed at home.
-This arrangement is rather odd when you stop to think about it, as is the fact that few of us ever do stop to think about it.
+This arrangement is rather odd when you stop to think about it, as is the fact that few of us ever do stop to think about ,”Should schools have less homework?”